Skip Navigation

 Annotation: This fact sheet presents messages designed to help women maintain or improve their oral health before and during pregnancy.
 Oral health problems that women may experience during pregnancy are discussed, including problems that may result from hormonal changes, poor diet and nutrition, or lack of oral health care.
 Guidance on establishing and maintaining oral hygiene practices (toothbrushing and flossing) and oral health care (routine and emergency visits, oral x-rays, and prescriptions) is given.

-Keywords: Nutrition, Consumer education materials, Dental care, Dental hygiene, Diet, Disease prevention, Gingivitis, Oral health, Pregnant women
+Keywords: Nutrition, Consumer education materials, Dental hygiene, Diet, Disease prevention, Gingivitis, Oral health, Oral health care, Pregnant women

 Academy of Nutrition and Dietetics.
 2007–.
 Position and practice papers.
 Chicago, IL: Academy of Nutrition and Dietetics, multiple items.